Marcus Nilsson (footballer): Utrecht

 Eventually, Nilsson opted to move abroad when he signed for Eredivisie side Utrecht, signing a four-year contract on 12 July 2011.
 The transfer fee was reportedly between 10 and 15 million Krone.

 Nilsson made his Utrecht debut in the opening game of the season, where he made his first start and played a whole game, in a 0–0 draw against VVV-Venlo, keeping a clean sheet.
 However, in a 2–1 loss against Vitesse on 20 August 2011, Nilsson received a straight red card in the 86th minute.
 After serving a two match suspension, he returned to the starting line–up, in a 2–2 draw against Heracles Almelo on 18 September 2011.
 Once again, Nilsson was sent-off for the second time this season on 15 October 2011, in a 1–0 loss against PSV Eindhoven.
 In a match against Feyenoord on 11 December 2011, Nilsson suffered a knee injury during the match and was substituted early in the match.
-It wasn't until February when he had a surgery and it was successful, but was out of action for the rest of the season.
-Despite making sixteen appearances in all competitions, Nilsson, however, was named as the league's worst signing of the season by Voetbal International.
+He had successful surgery in February 2012 but was out of action for the rest of the season.
+Despite making 16 appearances in all competitions, Nilsson was named as the league's worst signing of the season by Voetbal International.

 The 2012–13 season saw Nilsson recovered from a knee injury in the pre-season and made his first appearance of the season on 18 August 2012, making his first start and played 90 minutes, in a 3–1 win over VVV-Venlo.
 He then made two more appearances for the club in the first team before being demoted to the substitute bench.
 As a result, Nilsson began playing in the club's reserve team in a number of matches.
 However, he continuously faced his own injury concerns on three separate occasions that sidelined him for the rest of the 2012–13 season.
 At the end of the 2012–13 season, Nilsson went on to make three appearances in all competitions.
 Following this, he spent the rest of the year, continuing to rehabilitate his back injury.